aFarkas/lazysizes/README.md

 In general the [RIaS plugin](plugins/rias) plugin combines the simplicity of the famous Imager.js solution with the future power of native responsive images implementations and the webcomponent-like working of lazySizes' ``.lazyload`` elements (self-initialization, self-configuration and self-destroying).

 ###[OPTIMUMX plugin](plugins/optimumx)
 The ``srcset`` attribute with the *w* descriptor and ``sizes`` attribute automatically also includes high DPI images.
-But each image has a different optimal pixel density, which might be lower (1.5x) than the pixel density of your device (2x or 3x).
+But each image has a different optimal pixel density, which might be lower (for example 1.5x) than the pixel density of your device (2x or 3x).
 This information is unknown to the browser and therefore can't be optimized for.
 The [lazySizes optimumx extension](plugins/optimumx) gives you more control to trade between perceived quality vs. perceived performance.

 ###[unveilhooks plugin](plugins/unveilhooks)
 The [unveilhooks plugin](plugins/unveilhooks) plugin enables lazySizes to lazyload background images, widgets/components/scripts, styles and video/audio elements.